 How does all this pertain to the book of Ephesians or Ephesus?
-Just this, without the book of Acts, the book of Ephesians would not make much sense.
-Acts is chronological history of the church at Ephesus (Acts 18:1-28, 19:1-41, 20:1-38).
-Then there are First and Second Timothy, also personal letters that Paul wrote to his primary disciple Timothy, who happened to be the pastor of the church at Ephesus at the time.
+Without the book of Acts, the book of Ephesians would not make much sense.
+Acts contains the history of the church at Ephesus (Acts 18:1-28, 19:1-41, 20:1-38).
+Additionally, approximately seven years after Paul was in Ephesus, he wrote two personal letters to his primary disciple Timothy who was the pastor of the church at Ephesus at the time.
+Hence, we have First and Second Timothy.

 If you were to visit the ancient city of Ephesus today, you would find its ruins on the western coast of Turkey next to the modern city of Selcuk.
-In addition to having an enormous coliseum, the metropolis of Ephesus was the site of one of the Seven Wonders of the World: a pagan temple dedicated to the Roman goddess Diana or in Greek, Artemis.
-She was worshiped as a fertility god and so temple prostitutes, and sex slavery were prevalent.
+In addition to having an enormous coliseum, the metropolis of Ephesus was the site of one of the Seven Wonders of the Ancient World: a pagan temple dedicated to the Roman goddess Diana or in Greek Artemis.
+She was worshiped as a fertility goddess and so temple prostitutes and sex slavery were prevalent there.
 Superstitions, witchcraft, and all manner of evil were the fabric of this hedonistic society.
 It was not so different from the world we live in.